 How to respond to the text

 Please note that your response may not be reviewed immediately.
-Any urgent matter should be addressed by contacting your GP practice.
+Any urgent matter should be addressed by contacting your healthcare team.
 If you are seriously unwell, call 111 or 999.

 You will be asked to verify your identity by entering your date of birth.

-You are able to respond to your clinician by typing in the text box and attaching a photo or document if your clinician has asked you to.
-Note: you cannot upload an attachment larger than 5MB.
+You can respond to your clinician by typing in the text box and attaching a photo or document if your clinician has asked you to.
+Note: You cannot upload an attachment larger than 7MB.
+The file types supported are jpg, jpeg, gif, png, pdf, doc, and docx.

 Once your response has been submitted, you will receive a text to confirm this.